Uzaif-Sheikh/klimate/README.md

 ## About

+- This app is designed to help people who have been adversely affected by natural disasters.
-The main inspiration behind building this web application gives support to the people who are in need during the climate crisis.
-Providing valuable survival suggestions..
-Providing valueble survival suggestion.
-The AI built in it analyzes the question and provide suggestion based on it.
+- Providing valuable survival suggestions.
+The AI built-in it analyzes questions and provides suggested solutions based on it.

 ## What it does
 - Chat support when city network is down.
 - Records rescue location.